Baked Goat Cheese Marinara

 jump toRECIPE

-This easy baked goat cheese and marinara appetizer requires only a few ingredients and can be served quickly for last minute guests.
-Creamy goat cheese is shaped into a circle and then added to a baking dish with tomato sauce.
-It’s baked until it’s soft and paired with crisp slices of baked baguette for spreading or scooping.
+This easy baked goat cheese marinara appetizer requires only a few ingredients and can be served quickly for last minute guests.
+Creamy goat cheese is shaped into a circle and then added to a baking dish with marinara sauce.
+It’s baked until it’s soft and paired with crunchy crostini, crisp slices of baked baguette for spreading or scooping.
+This baked goat cheese appetizer is perfect for a holiday get together or Italian-inspired dinner party.
+Big fan of these flavors?
+Then you’ll love whipped goat cheese with cranberries & pecans or pan-fried goat cheese with hot raspberry honey.

 Key ingredients in This Recipe